-Many of Microecologies® investigations are conducted in response to occupant health complaints, which frequently include allergies, asthma, chronic sinusitis, and other symptoms that may be associated with an environmental exposure.
-Our job is to determine if there is an environmental factor that may be provoking these symptoms, and if so, to identify, evaluate, determine the source of, and eliminate or control the biological, physical, or chemical contaminant that is provoking the health complaint.
-In many cases, we are recommended by and work closely with our clients’ physicians.
+We are experts in conducting indoor environmental inspections in response to occupant health complaints (which often include allergies, asthma, chronic sinusitis, and multiple chemical sensitivities), and in identifying and eliminating the environmental exposure factors that are provoking the aforementioned health complaint.
+Our job is to identify, evaluate, determine the source of, and eliminate or control the unknown biological, physical, or chemical contaminants that are provoking the health complaint.
+On many cases, we are recommended by and work closely with our clients’ physicians.
 Some of our work is the result of OSHA inquiries and regulatory compliance issues.

-Most inspections are conducted by a two-person team that includes a Senior Investigator and our Chief Investigator.
-Our comprehensive written reports are issued within one to two weeks of the inspection and receipt of any laboratory reports.
-Our reports are carefully and thoughtfully written by the Senior Investigator and thoroughly reviewed by our Chief Investigator.
-Our reports contain only site-specific findings and recommendations and do not contain boiler plate filler material.
+A two-person team that includes a Senior Investigator and our Chief Investigator generally conducts each assigned inspection.
+Our reports, carefully and thoughtfully written by the Senior Investigator and thoroughly reviewed by the Chief Investigator, contain only site-specific findings and recommendations and do not contain boilerplate filler material.
 Where remediation work is necessary, our reports include a full scope of work, in sufficient detail to be put out for bid to qualified contractors.

 Certified Industrial Hygienist and Chief Investigator

-I am a Certified Industrial Hygienist and have been an industrial hygiene practitioner for the past nineteen years, with a concentration on indoor environmental issues.
-I hold a Master of Science degree from Hunter College in environmental and occupational health, and I am currently a doctoral candidate at the CUNY School of Public Health.
+Bill is a Certified Industrial Hygienist and has been an industrial hygiene practitioner for the past 20 years, with a concentration on indoor environmental issues.
+He holds a Master of Science degree from Hunter College in Environmental and Occupational Health, and is currently a doctoral candidate at the CUNY School of Public Health.

-In 1993, I founded Microecologies, Inc. to provide environmental evaluations and clean-up solutions for clients in the New York City area.
-During the past nineteen years, Microecologies has conducted health based investigations for over 3000 clients and have performed or directly supervised the decontamination work or the implementation of engineering controls for over 2000 of these clients, many of whom we continue to serve.
-We are qualified and experienced in all aspects of HVAC mechanical hygiene, air filtration, fresh air and exhaust ventilation, water damage and mold remediation, HAZCOM and respiratory protection, chemical vapor and microbial sampling and analytical methods, and contaminant source identification and control.
-We have developed an odor and environmental tobacco smoke
+In 1993, Bill founded Microecologies, Inc. to provide environmental evaluations and clean-up solutions for clients in the New York City area.
+During the past 20 years, Microecologies has conducted health based investigations for over 3,000 clients and have performed or directly supervised the decontamination work or the implementation of engineering controls for over 2,000 of these clients, many of whom Microecologies continues to serve.

-I am certified as a CIH (Certified Industrial Hygienist) by the American Board of Industrial Hygiene, a LEED AP (Leadership in Energy and Environmental Design Accredited Professional) by the US Green Building Council, a Lead Inspector and (Abatement) Supervisor by the EPA, and an Asbestos Inspector by NYS.
-I have been qualified as an expert witness on cases involving environmental evaluations and exposures in the Civil Court of the City of New York and in the Supreme Court of the State of New York.
-I am a frequent presenter on environmental topics and public health initiatives at American Industrial Hygiene Association conferences and other community forums.
+Bill is a certified as a CIH (Certified Industrial Hygienist) by the American Board of Industrial Hygiene, a LEED AP (Leadership in Energy and Environmental Design Accredited Professional) by the US Green Building Council, a Lead Inspector and (Abatement) Supervisor by the EPA, and an Asbestos Inspector by NYS.
+He has been qualified as an expert witness on cases involving environmental evaluations and exposures in the Civil Court of the City of New York and in the Supreme Court of the State of New York.
+Bill is a frequent presenter on environmental topics and public health initiatives at American Industrial Hygiene Association conferences and other community forums.

 Arthur Lau, BS, CMI